 – Entrepreneurs need a professional agent

-Talking to this many investors and not yielding any takers is creating the smell of a dead fish in the venture community.
-While great successes like Skype required talks with reportedly about 40 investors and I did 20 on one of mine, the entrepreneur should have forced an early feedback loop with some investors before proceeding to talk to anymore.
+Talking to this, many investors and not yielding any takers create the smell of a dead fish in the venture community.
+While great successes like Skype required talks with reportedly about 40 investors, and I did 20 on one of mine, the entrepreneur should have forced an early feedback loop with some investors before proceeding to talk to anymore.
 The entrepreneur should pick an advisor or agent that does not allow this to go on for so long.
 Sadly, we are beginning to look an awful lot like Hollywood to become effective.

-Now, notice that I have not discussed the specific proposition of the entrepreneur here and we may side with the VCs unable to extract razor-sharp focus from this entrepreneur’s full tale (but we will have the courtesy to tell him that directly).
+Now, notice that I have not discussed the specific proposition of the entrepreneur here.
+We may side with the VCs unable to extract razor-sharp focus from this entrepreneur’s full tale (but we will have the courtesy to tell him directly).
 But the validity of the proposition is beside the point made here.
-Entrepreneurs, while they eat away their family’s life savings, and make considerable personal sacrifices, deserve the straight talk to help them plan their resources.
+While they eat away their family’s life savings and make considerable personal sacrifices, entrepreneurs deserve the straight talk to help them plan their resources.

-It is even more appalling that without any severe feedback the only response from a few VCs is to come back later, build the base technology first (which the entrepreneur has done) and get a critical number of customers.
+It is even more appalling that without any severe feedback, the only response from a few VCs is to come back later, build the base technology first (which the entrepreneur has done) and get a critical number of customers.
 As if at that time, the entrepreneur needs any fair-weather friends.
-The exact nature of the subprime VC is shining through again, but I am surprised it includes so many investors I thought better of.
+The subprime VC’s exact nature is shining through again, but I am surprised it includes so many investors I thought better of.
 No wonder people like Umair Haque become even more enraged, describing VCs asleep at the wheel of creative destruction.

-The only way to grow technology innovation is to force the VC business out of its current sub-prime mode and challenge the behavior of the crypt-keepers by making them highly accountable for their performance.
+The only way to grow technology innovation is to force the VC business out of its current sub-prime mode and challenge the crypt-keepers’ behavior by making them highly accountable for their performance.